ephreal/DigitalRupee/README.md

 ## Shortened Version

 This is recommended for people who understand the above steps.
-The code is the same as above, thre's just less explanation.
+The code is the same as above, there's just less explanation.

 Copy and paste the following into the terminal.
 ```